spectr-e/react-projects/README.md

 You will create a popup component that will be utilized differently in the application.
 One will be a timeout popup i.e., it will be triggered after a specified amount of time, and it is going to block the entire page preventing the user from interacting with any other components of the page.

 There, of course, will be a button on the page that when clicked will trigger another popup - the second popup.
 However, both popups will draw from the main popup component.

+## Project 12: Progress Tracker App

+You will basically create a project status tracker by creating a couple of progress bars.
+You will create a progress bar component and utilize several important hooks like _useState_, _useEffect_, _useRef_, and a couple of methods like _map_ and _math_.

+You will provide three input fields when the level of progress is inputted, the progress bar responsible for the specific field will move automatically to reflect the current values.
+The same functionality will be carried over to the other progress bars in the project.

+You will also include a randomly generated status for the bottom progress bar.